softwareguru/airflowsummit-website/content/venue.md

 [Marriott Downtown at Eaton Centre](https://www.marriott.com/en-us/hotels/yyzec-marriott-downtown-at-cf-toronto-eaton-centre/overview) is located in the midst of some of the city’s most popular attractions and prominent destinations.
 Located next to world-class shopping, dining, and entertainment at CF Toronto Eaton Centre and within walking distance of various attractions while the hotel’s Bay Street address in downtown Toronto beckons guests to relax, rejuvenate and explore the city.

-### Hotel Information
-We have secured a block of rooms at the Marriott Downtown at Eaton Centre, you can <a href="https://www.marriott.com/events/start.mi?id=1677692262364&key=GRP" target="_blank">use this link</a> to make your reservation.

 <a name="canada"></a>
 ### Permission to travel to Canada